I'm straight, but attracted to transgender or gay porn (or gay attracted to straight porn). What's up?

 - Those who do not have a form of OCD, but are still disturbed by their newly acquired tastes in porn.

-Most of this FAQ is geared towards those with homosexual obsessive compulsive disorder (HOCD).
+Much of this FAQ is geared towards those with homosexual obsessive compulsive disorder (HOCD).
 That said, most of the suggestions could be applied to those with porn addiction or porn-induced fetishes.

 The main article starts below the following group of links.
 The first section contains the success stories (rebooting accounts) of men with porn-induced HOCD or porn-induced fetishes.
 (The very last section on this page is advice and insights from recovering guys.)
-If you want to calm your anxiety and feel hopeful, I suggest reading our Psychology Today articles listed after the rebooting accounts, as they answer most of the questions one would have.
+If you want to calm your anxiety and feel hopeful, I suggest reading our blog posts listed after the rebooting accounts, as they answer most of the questions one would have.
 Or maybe start with the experts section, such as this article - Am I Gay?
 Obsessive-Compulsive Disorder Takes Many Forms.
 This is an excerpt from it:

 Hello there!
 My name is Mark, and I am a gay male with obsessive-compulsive disorder (OCD).
 I am writing for the benefit of heterosexual folks who hope to use this article to understand their fears about being gay (also known as gay OCD or HOCD).
 No worries, my friend: If you are trying to understand yourself or someone close to you who has HOCD, you are reading the right article.